maize-genetics/phg_v2/docs/imputation.md

 Impute best path(s) using read mappings.

 Options:
---path-keyfile = (text) tab-delimited file with first two columns:
+--path-keyfile=\<text>          tab-delimited file with first two columns: SampleName, ReadMappingFiles.
-SampleName, ReadMappingFiles.
-ReadMappingFiles
-must be the full path to a read mapping file or a comma separated list of file paths.
+ReadMappingFiles must be the full path to a read mapping file or a comma separated list of file paths.
 All sample names must be unique.
+Required parameter.
---hvcf-dir = (text) The directory containing the hvcf files used to build a HaplotypeGraph for path finding.
+--hvcf-dir=\<text>              The directory containing the hvcf files used to build a HaplotypeGraph for path finding.
+Required parameter.
---reference-genome = (text) path to reference genome (fasta or fastq
+--reference-genome=\<text>      path to reference genome (fasta or fastq).
+Required parameter.
---output-dir=(text)            The directory where the output hvcfs will be written.
-The output file names will be (sampleName).h.vcf.
+--output-dir=\<text>            The directory where the output hvcfs will be written.
+The output file names will be<sampleName>.h.vcf.
+Required parameter.
---path-type= (haploid|diploid)  The type of path to find.
+--path-type=(haploid|diploid)  The type of path to find.
 Must be lower case 'haploid' or 'diploid' (without quotes).
 'haploid' infers a single path through the graph. 'diploid' infers a pair of paths.
+Required parameter.
---prob-correct = (float)         The probability that a mapped read was mapped correctly
+--prob-correct=\<float>         The probability that a mapped read was mapped correctly.
+Default = 0.99
---prob-same-gamete = (float)     The probability of transitioning to the same gamete (sample) in the next reference range
+--prob-same-gamete=\<float>     The probability of transitioning to the same gamete (sample) in the next reference range.
+Default = 0.99
---min-gametes = (int)            The minimum number of gametes with a haplotype in a reference range.
+--min-gametes=\<int>            The minimum number of gametes with a haplotype in a reference range.
 Reference ranges with fewer gametes will not be imputed.
+Default = 1
---min-reads = (int)              The minimum number of reads per ReferenceRange.
+--min-reads=\<int>              The minimum number of reads per ReferenceRange.
 Reference ranges with fewer reads will not be imputed.
 If minReads = 0, all ReferenceRanges will be imputed.
---inbreeding-coefficient = (float)
+Default = 0
-The estimated coefficient of inbreeding for the samples being evaluated.
+--inbreeding-coefficient=\<float>The estimated coefficient of inbreeding for the samples being evaluated.
 Only used for diploid path type.
+Default = 0.0
---max-reads-per-kb = (int)       ReferenceRanges with more than max-reads-per-kb will not be imputed.
+--max-reads-per-kb=\<int>       ReferenceRanges with more than max-reads-per-kb will not be imputed.
+Default = 1000.
---use-likely-ancestors=true|false
-Use only the most likely ancestors of each sample for path finding.
+--use-likely-ancestors=true|false  Use only the most likely ancestors of each sample for path finding.
+Default = false
---max-ancestors = (int)          If use-likely-ancestors = true, use at most max-ancestors.
+--max-ancestors=\<int>          If use-likely-ancestors = true, use at most max-ancestors.
+Default = Int.MAX_VALUE.
---min-coverage = (float)         If use-likely-ancestors = true, use the fewest number of ancestors that together have this proportion of mappable reads.
+--min-coverage=\<float>         If use-likely-ancestors = true, use the fewest number of ancestors that together have this proportion of mappable reads.
+Default = 1.0
---likely-ancestor-file = (text)  If useLikelyAncestors is true, a record of the ancestors used for each sample will be written to this file.
+--likely-ancestor-file=\<text>  If useLikelyAncestors is true, a record of the ancestors used for each sample will be written to this file.
+Default = ''
---threads = (int)                number of threads used to find paths.
+--threads=\<int>                number of threads used to find paths.
+Default = 3.
 -h, --help                     Show this message and exit